mohoff/ethx/README.md

 ## Ideas

-- integrate timeout cli option for all commands
 - integrate etherscan api to get verrified contract code
   - parse contract name
   - parse event names --> hash all to find match with logs